Stock market today: Wall Street rallies as pressure from the bond market eases

 A 2.2% gain for Apple's stock and 1.4% climb for Microsoft shares were two of the strongest forces pushing the S&P 500 upward.

-Expectations were immense after Nvidia stunned Wall Street three months ago by predicting a boom in artificial-intelligence technology would mean it would make roughly $11 billion in revenue during the three months through July.
-That was nearly $4 billion more than analysts had been forecasting and a 64% leap from its numbers a year earlier.
+Nvidia stunned Wall Street three months ago by predicting a boom in artificial-intelligence technology would mean it would make roughly $11 billion in revenue during the three months through July.

 Nvidia and a just a handful of other companies were behind the majority of the S&P 500’s gains earlier this year.
 Many of those “Magnificent Seven” stocks also benefited from the AI frenzy.